sedouard/mongodb-mva/module2_getting_startd/README.md

 Notice how we retrieved all the accounts as well, even though we only specified the persons last name.
 This is because when we query we are querying for documents and therefore any associated information is also retrieved.

-It's possible to omit the associated information by specifying a second project object to the *find()* function:
+It's possible to omit the associated information by specifying a second projection object to the *find()* function:

 ```js
 db.bank_data.find({last_name : "SMITH"}, {first_name : 1, last_name: 1})[12]